Azure/computer-vision-nextjs-webapp/README.md

 ## Create a container in the storage account

-Run the following command create an `images` container in the storage account we just created.
+Run the following command to create an `images` container in the storage account we just created.
+User uploaded images will be stored as blobs in this container.

 ```bash
 az storage container create --name images --account-name $MY_STORAGE_ACCOUNT_NAME --account-key $STORAGE_ACCOUNT_KEY --public-access blob